angular/angular/aio/content/guide/understanding-angular-overview.md

 # Understanding Angular

-As described in [What Is Angular][angular-overview], the Angular frameworks consists of four basic elements:
+As described in [What Is Angular][AioGuideWhatIsAngular], the Angular frameworks consists of four basic elements:

 * Components
 * Templates